xrpronin17/xrpl-dev-portal/content/references/http-websocket-apis/admin-api-methods/server-control-methods/ledger_accept.md

 # ledger_accept
 [[Source]](https://github.com/ripple/rippled/blob/a61ffab3f9010d8accfaa98aa3cacc7d38e74121/src/ripple/rpc/handlers/LedgerAccept.cpp "Source")

-The `ledger_accept` method forces the server to close the current-working ledger and move to the next ledger number.
-This method is intended for testing purposes only, and is only available when the `rippled` server is running stand-alone mode.
+The <span class="code-snippet">ledger_accept</span> method forces the server to close the current-working ledger and move to the next ledger number.
+This method is intended for testing purposes only, and is only available when the <span class="code-snippet">rippled</span> server is running stand-alone mode.

-*The `ledger_accept` method is an [admin method](admin-api-methods.html) that cannot be run by unprivileged users!*
+*The <span class="code-snippet">ledger_accept</span> method is an [admin method](admin-api-methods.html) that cannot be run by unprivileged users!*

 ### Request Format